MiningMarsh/steamos-extension-examples/README.md

 Installing additional extensions is as easy as placing them in `/var/lib/extensions` and rebooting.

 Extensions can be uninstalled by removing their extension file from `/var/lib/extensions`, and rebooting.
 It is safe to leave the loader installed even if all extensions are uninstalled, it just won't do anything.

+The build script for these example extensions is included.
+It is designed to be run by the root user on a steam deck, allowing easier debugging: just clone it to any directory and run `./build`.
+Extensions will be deposited in `/var/lib/extensions`.